AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/adobe-advertising-cloud-connection.md

 ## Overview {#overview}

 The Adobe Advertising Cloud [!DNL Demand-Side Platform] (DSP) destination allows you to share authenticated first-party audiences with approved advertisers and users for campaign activation with DSP.
-To learn more about the Real-Time CDP integration with DSP, see [About Activating Authenticated Segments from Audience Sources](https://experienceleague.adobe.com/docs/advertising-cloud/dsp/audiences/sources/source-about.html).
+To learn more about the Real-Time CDP integration with DSP, see [About Activating Authenticated Audiences from Audience Sources](https://experienceleague.adobe.com/docs/advertising-cloud/dsp/audiences/sources/source-about.html).

 >[!IMPORTANT]
 >